 The educational goals of the MDI program are:

-MDI presently offers MS and PhD degrees.
-We plan to offer an undergraduate degree program in the coming years.
+MDI presently offers BS, MS and PhD degrees.
 Funding opportunities for graduate students are competitive and prospective applicants are encouraged to follow through with the application process first.
 Qualified PhD students may be supported financially depending upon the advisor and through other competitive mechanisms.